Lionsberg/lionsberg-wiki/New Vision and Plan.md

 2.  **Legacy Building**: Document and share the successes, learnings, and wisdom gained through the Lionsberg Meta Project, creating a rich legacy that can inspire and guide future generations in their quest to build a just, regenerative, and flourishing world.

-3.  **Continuity and Succession Planning**: Develop and implement succession planning strategies to ensure that leadership, knowledge, and expertise are smoothly transferred from one generation to the next, maintaining momentum and progress towards the New World.
+3.  **Continuity and Succession Planning**: Develop and implement succession planning strategies to ensure that leadership, knowledge, expertise, organizations, and institutions are smoothly transferred from one generation to the next, maintaining momentum and progress towards the New World.
+Succession planning will inherently forge the pipeline of businesses, non-profits, and institutions that can be merged and acquired to forge the ecosystem.

 4.  **Ongoing Mentorship and Support**: Establish a global mentorship network that connects experienced leaders and changemakers with emerging talent, fostering lifelong learning and development across generations.

 5.  **Celebration and Acknowledgment**: Honor the contributions, achievements, and sacrifices of those who have come before us, celebrating the progress made and acknowledging the collective efforts of all involved in the Lionsberg Meta Project.

-6.  **Global Movement Sustenance**: Ensure the ongoing sustenance of the global movement by continuously adapting strategies and approaches to address emerging challenges, leveraging new technologies, and cultivating a vibrant multigenerational community committed to the New World's vision and values.
+6.  **Global Movement Sustenance**: Ensure the ongoing sustenance of the global movement by continuously adapting strategies and approaches to address emerging challenges, leveraging new technologies, and cultivating a vibrant multigenerational community committed to the New World's vision and values, and to ongoing and reciprocal Right Relationship.

 7.  **Cultural Transformation**: Engage in long-term efforts to shift cultural norms and values towards those that prioritize the well-being of people and the planet, fostering a global culture of compassion, cooperation, and stewardship.